helenejonson/helenejonson/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on my bachelor thesis.
-See dumpster-finder
+- 🔭 For my bachelor project, see dumpster-finder.
 - 📫 How to reach me: helene0211@hotmail.com
 - ⚡ Fun fact: I enjoy solving Rubik’s cubes